jnikhila/voucher-api-docs/docs/getting-started/quick-start.md

 >
 > The Voucher API enables you to create, validate, and apply discount vouchers to orders.
 This quick start guide will help you create your first voucher and understand the basic workflow.
 You'll learn the essential steps: creating a voucher, validating it against an order, and applying the discount to complete the transaction.

-!!! info "Prerequisites"
+## Prerequisites

   Before you begin, make sure you have:

   - ✅ Voucher API account
   - ✅ API key (get one from your dashboard)
   - ✅ Basic understanding of REST APIs

 ## Create Voucher